fenago/linux-administration/md/Lab_2.md

 ```

 You will see that the last modification time of the directory
-[/home/elliot/Desktop] has now changed to [Jan 20 19:42],
+[/home/elliot/Desktop] has now changed to current time.
-which reflects the current time.

 Of course, you will get a different result on your system because you
 will not be running the command at the same time as me.

-Ok, great, so now we understand that the [touch] command can be
-used to update a file\'s modification time.
-Can it do something else?
-Hmmm, let\'s see.

 What if we try to update the modification time of a file that doesn\'t
 exist?
 What will happen?
 The only way to know is to try it.
 Notice that